 It’s a natural time of the year to create plans and to take a broader look at the factors that are likely to affect our businesses in the coming year.
 In this piece, we set out some of the likely marketing trends in 2018 that either will or could – and in many cases, should – fundamentally change how marketing is delivered.
 To this end, we have trawled the internet to see what a wide variety of marketing experts across the globe are predicting to be the most disruptive influences in the coming year.

 Bowtie marketing London – For many years, the idea of the sales funnel (or sales pipeline) has been accepted as a core principle in formulating successful marketing strategies.
 But, whilst it is a valuable concept in itself, it fails to cover the full scope and nature of the most valuable interactions between a business and its customers.
 The approach is primarily focused at considering how new customers are acquired, without any recognition of the fact that business from existing customers is typically substantially more valuable, and invariably significantly less expensive – according to many industry experts by a multiple of seven to ten.

-There are very few organisations that would not benefit from being active in social media marketing – and that includes start-ups and SMEs (small and medium sized enterprises), to whom this article is predominantly aimed.
+There are very few organisations that would not benefit from being active in social media marketing strategy – and that includes start-ups and SMEs (small and medium-sized enterprises), to whom this article is predominantly aimed.
 There is no one-size fits all solution when it comes to any form of marketing activity.
 Different companies have unique needs, and what is right for one, might be wrong for another.
 Getting the strategy right is, therefore, key.
 We must always remember that a digital marketing strategy forms part of an overall sales and marketing plan that works in conjunction with the strategic and creative brand proposition to deliver the financial objectives outlined in the business plan.
 This relationship cannot be stressed enough.
 All elements ought to be clearly aligned to ensure that an authentic strategy is created.